 Implicit—aka passive—data, on the other hand, is any information that can be gathered without asking.
 Examples include time spent on an app, locations where the customer has visited or spent time in, amount of time spent exercising outdoors or socializing.

-This individual data provides demographic, geospatial, behavioral, interest, intent, and transactional information that people in all kinds of industries use.
-Businesses use the information to market to customers, forecast price changes, improve brand affiliation, track social media performance, and improve customer satisfaction.
+This individual (customer transaction) data provides demographic, geospatial, behavioral, interest, intent, and transactional information that people in all kinds of industries use.
+Businesses use customer transaction data to market to customers, forecast price changes, improve brand affiliation, track social media performance, and improve customer satisfaction.
 Businesses also use this information to detect fraudulent transactions to keep them and their customers safe.

 There are sometimes surprising uses of individual data.
 Dartmouth College, for example, reports that passive mobile data indicate clinically significant anxiety levels, suggesting brain connectivity problems that can then be shown with MRI images.